Nyumat/NyumatFlix/README.md

 # [NyumatFlix](https://nyumatflix.com)

-The successor to NyumatFlix V1, including an all-new design and tech stack.
+The successor to NyumatFlix V1.
+Now including Next.js, a design system, and server-side rendering.

 ## 🚀 Features 🚀